News

 CURE: Can you explain when a breast MRI is typically recommended for patients with breast cancer?

 Razavi: Breast MRI is indeed a powerful tool.
 It's powerful because it is very sensitive.
 With a breast MRI, what we do is we give contrast that is taken up via IV, either through the hand or through the arm for the patient, and then the contrast is picked up by all the breast tissue.
-What we do is we look at serial images, consecutive images following the administration of contrast to see if there's anything, any lesion, that might be taking up contrast at a different rate than the normal breast tissue.
+What we do is we look at serial images, consecutive images following the administration of contrast to see if there's any lesion that might be taking up contrast at a different rate than the normal breast tissue.

 The reason this is so helpful is because cancers generally recruit more blood vessels to themselves.
 So, they will pick up contrast at a faster rate than the regular breast tissue, the normal breast tissue.
-So that's what we're looking at when we look at a breast MRI.
+So, that's what we're looking at when we look at a breast MRI.
 So, it is very sensitive, and for that reason, it's a very powerful tool.
-We generally reserve it for two sets of population.
+We generally reserve it for two sets of populations.

 Transcript has been edited for clarity and conciseness.